 Transaction and other fees increased \$15.1 million, or 6.3%, for 2009 compared to 2008.
 This increase was primarily attributed to increases in our number of advisors and their client accounts.
-We also had increases of \$6.6 million in charges to advisors largely for professional liability insurance premiums and \$5.3 million in IRA custodial fees, offset by a \$4.4 million decline in conference related revenues.
+We also had increases of \$6.6 million in charges to advisors largely for professional liability insurance premiums and \$5.3 million in IRA custodial fees.
+Transaction and other fees include revenues from conferences held for advisors; these revenues declined by \$4.4 million from 2008 to 2009, as we cancelled various conferences as a part of our cost containment efforts.

 Transaction and other fees increased \$55.9 million, or 30.3%, in 2008 from 2007.
-The increase was attributed primarily to a 4.8 million, or 59.3%, increase in trade volume in 2008.
+The increase was attributed primarily to a 59.3% increase in trade volume in 2008.
 This increase was primarily attributable to an increase in the number of underlying client accounts through our acquisitions of the Affiliated Entities and IFMG.